prody/ProDy-website/tutorials/cavitracer_tutorial/multi_modelPDB.rst

    @> Detected 11 channels.
    @> No output path given.

-Channels are storaged in a list:
+Channels are stored in a list:

 .. ipython:: python
    :verbatim: